C POSIX library

 The C POSIX library is a specification of a C standard library for POSIX systems.
 It was developed at the same time as the ANSI C standard.
-Some effort was made to make POSIX compatible with standard C; POSIX includes additional functions to those introduced in standard C.
+Some effort was made to make POSIX compatible with standard C; POSIX includes additional functions to those introduced in standard C. On the other hand, the 5 headers that were added to the C standard library with C11, were not likewise included in subsequent revisions of POSIX.